 The operation of drones is governed by the Aeronautics Act.
 Drones weighing less than 25 kg are exempt from the requirement of the operator to have a Special Flight Operations Certificate.
 However, the operator must meet certain conditions and may operate the drone only in certain areas.
-One of the main requirements is that the operator be 18 years of age or older.
-Another is that it not be operated in or above a "built up" area.
-Most people, I suspect are not aware of these particular regulations.

-Drones also come with a potential both to breach the privacy of others within the strata corporation and to interfere with their use and enjoyment of the common property and the strata lots.
+Drones also come with a potential both to breach the privacy of others within the strata corporation and to interfere with their use and enjoyment of the common property and the strata lots; particularly those with cameras.

 Consider also the delivery of packages by drone.
 Will that be allowed?
-If so, what restrictions (such as times of delivery)would be desired.
+If so, what restrictions (such as times of delivery) would be desired or necessary.